 Stratification.
-Structured inequalities in life chances between groups in society.
+The existence of structured inequalities in life chances between groups in society.

 Strike.
 A temporary work stoppage by a group of employees.

 Structural unemployment.
-Unemployment related to changes in the composition of industries that make up an economy.
-This results in workers whose skills and training have become obsolete and who have little chance of ever finding employment at comparable paying jobs.
+Unemployed workers whose skills and training have become "obsolete" and who have little chance of ever finding employment at comparable paying jobs.

 Structure.
-In sociology, all human institutions, groups, and organizations.
+Sociological term to refer to all human institutions, groups and organizations.